 They’re made from a 1/4″ cushioned material that’s scratch resistant and eco-friendly.
 It can withstand over 300 pounds (136kg) of direct impact force from your car door.

-However, placing a few mirrors in your garage’s blind spots can also help you park your car without hitting your garage walls.
+However, placing a few mirrors in your garage’s blind spots are a great idea if you’ve been wondering how to avoid hitting garage door frames or walls.

-With a few of these, one in each corner of your garage, and you’ll be able to see everything from all sides of your vehicle.
+A few of these in each corner of your garage will help you see everything on all sides of your vehicle.

 By themselves, they’re an adequate solution.
-However, they’re best used in conjunction with one of the other garage parking aids mentioned earlier.
+However, they’re best used with one of the other garage parking aids mentioned earlier.

 Even if you have a few of these parking aids in your garage, it won’t guarantee that you’ll stop hitting your garage walls.
 Accidents happen.

-However, there are a couple of things you can do to make them less frequent.
+However, you can do a few things to make them less frequent.

 Take It Slow and Steady

-Perhaps the best advice is to simply slow down.
+Perhaps the best advice is to slow down.

-We do recommend having some sort of parking aid, particularly if you have a small garage.
+We recommend having some parking aid, particularly if you have a small, poorly organized garage.
 However, simply slowing down when you’re pulling into your garage will go a long way to stopping accidents before they happen.

 Clean Up Your Junk

-The more junk is on your garage floor, the more likely you are to have some sort of accident.
+The more junk on your garage floor, the more likely you will have an accident.

-If you’re training a new driver, it might be easier to clear everything out of your garage, including tools, bicycles, lawnmowers, and so on.
-Once they get the hang of the parking process and you have all of the equipment installed, you can slowly start to move everything back inside.
+If you’re training a new driver, clearing everything out of your garage might be easier, including tools, bicycles, lawnmowers, etc. Once they get the hang of the parking process, you can slowly start to move everything back inside.